venta380/Monarch_genomics/Museumomics/1977_samples_analysis/supplementary_information/README.md

 |Total |	8552312 |	|

 # Samples used
-Sample IDs used for both replicates to estimate Nucleotide diversity (π), Waterson’s estimator (w) and Tajima's D (Td) statistics for historical samples.
+Sample IDs used for both replicates to estimate Nucleotide diversity (π), Waterson’s estimator (Θw) and Tajima's D (Td) statistics for historical samples.
 | Replicate 1 |	Replicate 2 |
 |--- | --- |
 | 02_77 | 02_77 |